mustafaozen/python-fundamentals/README.md

 # Python 3 Fundamentals
 This repository has been created for education purposes.
 It provides simple introductory examples for:

-1. Data Types: Strings, Numbers, Tuples, Lists, Dictionaries
+1. Data types: Strings, Numbers, Tuples, Lists, Dictionaries
 2. Conditional statements and Loops: If Statements, for loop, nested for loop, while loop, break and continue statements
 3. Modules(Functions)
 4. Object oriented programming